Andromeda606/TikTok-AccountCreator/README.md

 # TikTok-AccountCreator
 TikTok Account Generator with Python Selenium

+# What is Needed?
+- Selenium
+- Mozilla Firefox

 # How does it work?

 Just edit the setting.json file according to you